|

 BLACK SUNDAY

-A mysterious day
+September 24, 1950 A mysterious day

 when the sky became dark as night during the middle of

-The explanation by local officials was that a forest fire had occurred in Canada - but none were ever recorded for this date, and there was no smoke involved in the darkened skies, as there has been in all other forest fires around the country since.
-Most people at the time thought that the world was coming to an end, and that it was a sign from the heavens.
-ALSO READ ABOUT THE DARK DAY OF MAY 19, 1780 ALSO READ BRADFORD, PA'S ACCOUNT OF 'BLACK Sunday' This is the query I posted: "posted by: Betty Rhodes - 11:28am Jun 17, 2000 EDT During the mid 1950's when I was a young girl living in western Pennsylvania (Wattsburg - Erie County, PA) there was a scary event that occurred.
+READ ABOUT THE DARK DAY OF MAY 19, 1780 HERE.
+PLUS READ BRADFORD PA'S ACCOUNT OF 'BLACK Sunday'.
+This is the query I posted: "posted by: Betty Rhodes - 11:28am Jun 17, 2000 EDT During the mid 1950's when I was a young girl living in western Pennsylvania (Wattsburg - Erie County, PA) there was a scary event that occurred.
 One Sunday afternoon the sky got really dark - dark enough to view the stars.
 The skies stayed dark for the rest of the day.
 We did not own a TV set at that time, and with the whole family wondering what was going on - (some thought the end of the world was at hand), my dad took us to Uncle Jakes in Corry to see what his TV set had to say about the situation.
 After many hours of no announcements or bulletins about the particular event, finally a reading came on the bottom of the screen that said there was a big forest fire in Canada and this was causing the darkened skies.
 Does anyone have any remembrance of this event?
 If so I would love to hear from you.
 This has puzzled me for decades and I would like to know the date and location of this forest fire.
 What was puzzling for me is seeing the stars - if a forest fire was sending smoke to darken the skies why could we see the stars?
 And why doesn't the sky darken on that magnitude with the forest fires today in our country?
 Must have been a truly big fire but can't find it in the historical almanacs.
-Sincerely Betty Matteson Rhodes email me @the-red-thread.net" Read
+Sincerely Betty Matteson Rhodes betmatrho@the-red-thread.net Read

 a Newspaper